Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A building permit is needed to construct, enlarge, alter, repair, move or demolish a building or structure.

 A complete submittal for a residential permit may take up to seven days for plan review and permitting.
-Commercial projects may take fourteen days or longer depending upon the complexity.
+Commercial projects may take fourteen days or longer depending upon the complexity A life-safety plan review is required for all structures other than one and two family dwellings subject to the Residential Building Code.

 Typically, as long as work is being performed on the project, the permit is valid.
 It is required to obtain a valid inspection to verify ongoing construction.
 If 180 days elapse without an approved inspection, your permit expires.

 The cost will depend on the intended use, size and type of construction of the building.
-A building permit for a typical site-built, single-family dwelling ranges from $300 (good) to $450 (average).
+A building permit for a typical 2,000 s.f. site-built, single-family dwelling, the permit fee plus plan review fee plus state surcharge would be $746.20 plus any impact fees.
 Sub-permits are sold separately.
 View more information on permit fees (PDF).

 Inspection requests may be called 24 hours a day, 7 days a week.
 Inspection requests called in to 850-248-8350 after 4:30 p.m. will be made the following workday.